 Our employees are our most valued asset and fundamental to our success.
-As of December 31, 2023, we employed approximately 1,302 full-time employees worldwide, with approximately 18% covered by collective bargaining agreements.
-We are seeing some modest improvement in most relevant labor markets and we believe that we have been successful in attracting skilled and experienced personnel in a competitive environment and that our human capital resources are adequate to perform all business functions.
-In addition, we continue to enhance technology to further optimize productivity and performance.
+We believe that our global team of talented and dedicated employees embody our Core Values and align with our vision of making the world a healthier place.
+As of December 31, 2024, we employed approximately 1,361 full-time employees worldwide, with approximately 17% covered by collective bargaining agreements.
+We are seeing some improvement in the labor market and feel our team has been successful in attracting and retaining skilled and experienced employees in a competitive landscape.
+Additionally, we continue to enhance and leverage our existing technological capabilities to further optimize productivity and performance, and explore new solutions to drive efficiencies.